 Just as with footpaths in the country, it helps to understand why the paths were developed.
 Foot navigation tends to go from campo to campo, the various squares at the center of each parish, each with its own church; if you follow the main routes, you will find yourself moving from church to church.
 And there are lots of those in Venice.

 But at some point, you need to start wandering by foot.
 JG Links’ wonderful Venice for Pleasure is a great choice for first-time visitors to Venice.
 It includes a series of delightful walks all around the center of the city with very detailed instructions, thus, enabling you to explore all the major buildings while having someone navigate for you.
-There are even suggestions for stops and, Venice being what it is, restaurants like the Locanda Montin (Dorsoduro 1147, Venezia, Italy on the Fondamenta Borgo), which are still there and still highly recommendable.
-JG Links is a very idiosyncratic guide, delightful to some and perhaps annoying to others, so you might care to be your own guide.
+There are even suggestions for stops and, Venice being what it is, restaurants like the Locanda Montin (Dorsoduro 1147, Venezia, Italy on the Fondamenta Borgo) are still there and still highly recommended.

 There are other trails that you can take.
 There are a number of surviving Scuole Grande, religious confraternities which accumulated a remarkable quantity of great art, some of which are still in place.
 The Scuola Grande del Carmini has a wonderful cycle of paintings by Tiepolo, while the Scuola Grande di San Rocco has a stupendous number of decorations by Tintoretto.

-If you find the accumulation of Old Masters a little too much, then seek out the work of the modernist architect Carlo Scarpa who was a Venetian and worked on a number of projects in his hometown.
-The Galleries of the Accademia has work by him, as does the Palazzo Querini Stampalia (which is open to the public Tuesday to Sunday 10am to 6pm), and there is even the Olivetti offices in St Mark’s Square.
+If you find the accumulation of Old Masters a little too much, then seek out the work of the Modernist architect Carlo Scarpa who was a Venetian and worked on a number of projects in his hometown.
+The Galleries of the Accademia has work by him, as does the Palazzo Querini Stampalia (which is open to the public Tuesday to Sunday 10am to 6pm).